Blog Hero

 What to Expect During Cataract Surgery

+Many patients often wonder, can you see during cataract surgery?
 For most of the procedure, you’ll see very little.
-You can still see light and color, but you won’t see the surgery in detail.
-Keep reading to learn more about what to expect during the procedure.
+You can still see light and color but won’t see the surgery in detail.
+Keep reading to learn more about cataracts, what you see, and what to expect during the procedure

 What Are Cataracts?